Lovesick poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Saul decides to continue treating Chloe despite his feelings, rationalizing that he can maintain professional boundaries.
 This choice to keep her as a patient while harboring romantic feelings crosses an ethical line he cannot uncross., moving from reaction to action.

 The Collapse moment at 73 minutes (76% through) represents the emotional nadir.
 Here, Saul faces a professional ethics committee investigation.
 His marriage crumbles.
 Chloe, feeling she was taken advantage of in a vulnerable state, breaks off their relationship.
-Saul's entire carefully constructed life falls apart., illustrates the protagonist at their lowest point.
+Saul's entire carefully constructed life falls apart., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 81% of the runtime.
 Saul realizes that his love for Chloe is real and worth fighting for.
 He accepts the professional consequences and decides to pursue her honestly, no longer as doctor and patient but as equals willing to take a risk on love., demonstrating the transformation achieved throughout the journey.